TechCohort14/TA100-Tech14GroupWebsite-1/README.md

-In this exercise we will practice using GIT.
-This will allow everyone to practice the following:
+In this exercise we will practice using GIT and further your Javascript skills.
+This will allow you to practice the following:

 - Cloning a repository
-- Pulling from the main branch
+- Using HTML
+- Styling CSS
-- Creating a branch
+- Using Javascript to create a simple game
-- Adding specific changes to the website
 - Submit a pull request (on GitHub)
 - Get pull request merged
-- Update your branch with completed project

 This is the typical GIT workflow on a project.